atomicdata-dev/atomic-server/browser/svelte/README.md

   ...
 ```

-Updating values of a resource is super simple, just do what you would normaly do with a writable svelte store:
+Updating the values of a resource is super simple, just do what you would normally do with a writable svelte store:

 ```ts
 const value = getValue<string>(resource, urls.properties.name);